Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 ![What they do with your data?
 Fosdem 2017](images/2/who.png)

 **You** are the currency, using it and leaving information in your account and surfing the web, with this information they can show to you perfect ads or discover interests your kind of person has to use it for something else.
 In the open source world this doesn't exist, a service works because some people behind it use their free time maintain it (yes, there are people paid for that sometimes).
-When you are using these technologies you are accessing to solutions that for you are free but behind there are many people that works to let you use them freely (classic example Wikipedia).
+When you are using these technologies, you are accessing to solutions that for you are free but behind there are many people working to let you use them freely (classic example Wikipedia).

 Why everything starts in the open source ecosystem?
 Because a user sees a problem, something missing, text written badly or with typos, incomplete localization and so on.
 Basically the contribution starts when something doesn't sound so good and the issue is quite clear.
-When the problem is noticed instead of doing a useless comment online or a ranting at the pub/bar, there is an action with a report and the problem is/will be gone.
-This is the contributor, that enforces the contributor mode (next chapter) without noticing it just because OSS require commitment.
+When the problem is noticed, instead of doing a useless comment online or a ranting at the pub/bar, there is an action with a report and the problem is/will be gone.
+This is the contributor, that enforces the contributor mode (next chapter) without noticing it just because OSS requires commitment.
 This report is the first step to contribute to the project, because behind there are people that are not perfect and that can miss something.
 The society doesn't understand all of these things, maybe the 4 freedoms are more easy to accept but the commitment on something that is from the IT world is very strange.
-We need to help the society to understand why this commitment is important, like the civic hacking or other reality that in the IT world act to improve the quality of life using the technology.
+We need to help the society to understand why this commitment is important, like the civic hacking or other realities that in the IT world act to improve the quality of life using the technology.

-i> Civic hacking, "enhances the relationship between the people and government with software for communications, decision-making, service delivery, and political process."
+I> Civic hacking "enhances the relationship between the people and government with software for communications, decision-making, service delivery, and political process."
 [Wikipedia](https://en.wikipedia.org/wiki/Civic_technology)

 ![The real story](images/2/open-source-developers.jpg)

-Another way to see this topic is leave everything better as you found it originally.
+Another way to see this topic is to leave everything better as you found it originally.

 From a company view, we need to think about another thing, **production** and **consumption** are 2 different things that require different people and skills.
-The idea of this book is to help address the various side of the Open Source world because a *Maintainer* cannot do everything alone.
+The idea of this book is to help address the various sides of the Open Source world because a *Maintainer* cannot do everything alone.
-"[Users need open source projects, but open source projects do not need users](https://matt.life/writing/the-asymmetry-of-open-source)" this quote is from a story from an OSS project that has a company behind that reminds to everyone that a project doesn't mean that need to be suitable for everyone, also if at same time can be transparent etc.
+"[Users need open source projects, but open source projects do not need users](https://matt.life/writing/the-asymmetry-of-open-source)" this quote is from a story from an OSS project that has a company behind that reminds to everyone that a project doesn't mean it needs to be suitable for everyone, also if at the same time it can be transparent etc.

-The maintainer is a role that is a project manager, support, developer, documentation and so on.
-Basically everything that start from promotion to keep the project alive, and if there is growth can share these duties to other people.
-It is a time consuming role and require many skills:
+The maintainer is a role that is a project manager, support, developer, documentation writer and so on.
+They are basically everything, from promotion to keeping the project alive, and if there is growth, they can share these duties to other people.
+It is a time consuming role that requires many skills:

 * Improve documentation based on your experience
 * Be open to activities for other users